 - While coding telemedicine or telehealth services, it’s vital to bill telemedicine claims with GT, GQ or POS 02 .

 - Healthcare bpo companies should be specific and certify if the code specific and broad telemedicine requirements are met accordingly.

 - While billing Medicare, make sure all the statutory necessities are met accordingly.

 - Avoiding errors and false claims by consuming time to encounter all the necessary requirements are predominant as they might expose medical practice to audits, denials as well as liabilities.

 - Changes in CMS billing by leaving GT modifiers are designed in order to reduce the burden on medical billing and coding department.

-- Respective steps to be taken in beginning to understand telemedicine services completely and telemedicine services that cannot be covered can help to avoid telemedicine denials in future.
+- Respective steps are to be taken in the beginning to understand telemedicine services completely.
+Telemedicine services that cannot be covered can help to avoid telemedicine denials in future.